What is a Producer Statement?

-The statement is signed by a recognised specialist (such as an engineer or architect) working within their scope of expertise and competency.
-It’s their responsibility to ensure that they meet the requirements of their industry code of practice, and that the Producer Statement is complete and accurate.
+Producer statements are signed by a recognised specialist (usually an engineer or architect) working within their scope of expertise and competency.
+The specialist must ensure that the PS is complete and accurate and that they have met the requirements of their industry code of practice.

 - structural engineering

 - geotechnical engineering

 - heating, ventilation and air-conditioning systems

 - glazing for specific designs and commercial projects.